sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Create data resource to SAP Build Process Automation
-As part of setting up SAP Build Process Automation, you created a destination so you can make calls to the SAP Build Process Automation APIs, including the one that lets you trigger a workflow.
+As part of setting up SAP Build Process Automation, you created an SAP BTP destination that points to SAP Build Process Automation APIs, so that you can trigger workflows.

-Now you will set up the connection from your app to SAP Build Process Automation on your tenant, using that destination.
+Now you will set up the connection from your app to that destination, so you can call SAP Build Process Automation.

 >**NOTE:** For workshop participants, this destination will be provided for you.